-- 10. Have demonstrated, by past behavior, that family members will not maintain both the apartment they are seeking to lease as well as the common area of the development in which the apartment is located in a safe, healthy and sanitary condition.
-This includes the creation of a fire hazard through acts such as the hoarding of rags and papers; damage to premises and equipment, if it is established that the family is responsible for the condition; seriously affecting neighbors by causing infestation, foul odors, depositing garbage in the halls, or serious neglect of the premises; - 11.
-The Authority will not assist a family if they owe rent, other amounts or have judgments to any housing authority or any other federal subsidized housing program. - 12.
-The Authority will not assist a family if they have previously vacated a public or assisted housing unit in violation of the terms of their lease; - 13.
+- 12. The Authority will not assist a family if they owe rent, other amounts or have judgments to any housing authority or any other federal subsidized housing program. - 13.
+The Authority will not assist a family if they have previously vacated a public or assisted housing unit in violation of the terms of their lease; - 14.
 Have been previously evicted from public housing for any reason.
 Also, any applicant who has been evicted from public housing or any Section 8 rental assistance program for drug related criminal activity is ineligible for admission.
-To obtain eligibility for readmission, the individual, who engaged in the activity, must have successfully completed a rehabilitation program approved by the Authority or if the Authority determines that the circumstances leading to the eviction no longer exist. - 14.
-Have committed acts that would constitute fraud in connection with any federal housing program.
-This includes intentional or unintentional misrepresentation of verification information. - 15.
-Did not provide information required within the specified timeframe as outlined in Section B Family Obligations, Part 1. - 16.
-The Authority will terminate assistance to any individual who engages in acts of physical violence against family members in accordance with the provisions in VAWA as well as prescribed by law applicable to terminations of tenancy/participation and evictions.
-The full Violence Against Women Act (VAWA) policy and procedures are attached.
+To obtain eligibility for readmission, the individual, who engaged in the activity, must have completed successfully a rehabilitation program approved by the Authority or if the Authority determines that the circumstances leading to the eviction no longer exist. - 15.
+Have committed acts that would constitute fraud in connection with any federal housing program. - Did not provide information required within the specified timeframe as outlined in Section B - Family Obligations, Part 1. - 17.
+Has been convicted of a drug-related criminal offense or violent criminal activity.
+The Authority shall deny admission to a family whose household member(s) is subject to the lifetime registration for sex offenders; and - 18.
+The family has engaged in or threatened abusive or violent behavior toward an Authority personnel.
+"Abusive or violent behavior towards an Authority personnel" includes verbal as well as physical abuse or violence.
+Use of expletives that are generally considered insulting, racial epithets, or other language, written or oral, that is customarily used to insult or intimidate, may be cause for termination or denial.
+"Threatening" refers to oral or written threats or physical gestures that communicate an intent to abuse or commit violence.
+Actual physical abuse or violence will always be cause for termination.

-If the Authority determines that a person is illegally using a controlled substance or abuses alcohol in a way that may interfere with the health, safety or right to peaceful enjoyment of the premises by other Tenants they will be denied admission or terminated from the HCVP.
-The Authority will consider all relevant circumstances when deciding whether to withdraw the conditional offer of a voucher based on a family's history except in the situations for which denial or termination of assistance is mandated.
+If the Authority determines that a person is illegally using a controlled substance or abuses alcohol in a way that may interfere with the health, safety or right to peaceful enjoyment of the premises by other Tenants.
+The Authority may waive this requirement if: